 Brand perceptions are directly tied to profitability.
-Afterall, branding is at the core of how customers interact with your customer.
-All other sales and marketing activities are fed by your company’s brand.
+After all, branding is at the core of how customers interact with your customers.
+Your company’s brand feeds all other sales and marketing activities.

 Your company’s brand is a unique experience associated with a certain product or service.
-This means not only the tangible part but also the feeling and aesthetic that sets it apart from the rest.
+This means the tangible part and the feeling and aesthetic that sets it apart from the rest.

-When you think of luxury cars you think: BMW, Mercedes, Audi and so on.
-These companies associated their brand with sub-categories like luxury and quality.
+When you think of luxury cars, you think of BMW, Mercedes, Audi, etc. These companies associated their brand with sub-categories like luxury and quality.
 How did they do it?
 It all starts with knowing exactly what you want your brand to be.

-The catch is that the public doesn’t see your brand the way you do.
+The catch is that the public doesn’t see your brand as you do.
 This is called brand perception.

 What Is Brand Perception?

 The way customers perceive your brand is their own opinion of it, regardless of what you believe it to be.
-Ultimately, it’s what will be translated into purchases and profits in the end.
+Ultimately, it will translate into purchases and profits in the end.
 This doesn’t eliminate the importance of the company’s vision.

 Only through specific marketing campaigns can a company change brand perception.
-In other words, a good marketer’s job is to align the way the public views your products with your vision.
+In other words, a good marketer’s job is to align how the public views your products with your vision.

-This is obviously a problem for the company, since it’s now perceived as low quality.
-In turn, many potential high paying customers would never consider this agency when traveling.
+This is a problem for the company since it’s now perceived as low quality.
+Many potential high-paying customers would never consider this agency when travelling.
 The company has now been associated with cheapness.

 Does this mean the company is doomed?

-Actually, knowing the exact gap between the brand’s potential and how it’s perceived is the first step to change.
-Before going over the rest of the steps it’s important to know a few things.
+Knowing the exact gap between the brand’s potential and how it’s perceived is the first step to change.
+Before going over the rest of the steps, knowing a few things is important.

 What is Brand Recollection?

-Imagine you’re shopping at the supermarket with a list of general products like cereal or juice, for example.
-But still once you read certain items a brand name pops up in your head.
+Imagine shopping at the supermarket with a list of general products like cereal or juice.
+But still, once you read certain items, a brand name pops up in your head.
 This is what we call brand recall.

-The ability of your brand to be remembered within a given category or class.
-Like Coke in the soda world, or Nike in the sports industry.
-Having a good brand recall means that your brand is inseparable from the product category itself.
+Your brand’s ability to be remembered within a given category or class.
+Like Coke in the soda world or Nike in the sports industry.
+Having a good brand recall means your brand is inseparable from the product category.

-This means that your product is a first choice to many people and gives you a huge edge over competition.
+This means your product is a first choice to many people and gives you a huge edge over the competition.

 Having a good brand recall doesn’t necessarily mean better brand perception.
-You can probably count some instances where you remember products very well, but in terms of them being bad.
+You can probably count some instances where you remember products very well, but they are bad.

-If your company has a poor or negative brand recall, then there is no doubt in need of a change.
+If your company has a poor or negative brand recall, then there is no doubt it needs a change.

 Whether that change is in the marketing strategy or the product itself, it starts with gathering data.
-Like any profession a skilled marketer needs to be able to tell where the problem is to fix it.
+Like any profession, a skilled marketer must be able to tell where the problem is to fix it.